utshabkg/end-to-end-mlproject-bootcamp/README.md

 🌐 **Flask Web App Development**
 Learn to build a web app with Flask, showcasing your data science project to the world.

-☁️ **Cloud Deployment with AWS**
+☁️ **Cloud Deployment with AWS & Azure**
-Take your project to the cloud with AWS!
+Take your project to the cloud with AWS and Azure!
 Deploy like a pro with CI/CD pipelines.

 Ready to elevate your skills?
 Dive into these engaging sessions and supercharge your data science journey: